rramesh2000/OAuthService/README.md

  ### Login User
  Usage : (POST) api/token
- Description: Using this API with a username and password  in teh request you can get an access token and refresh token.
+ Description: Using this API with a username and password in the request you can get an access token and refresh token.
- ** Access tokens are shortlived between 5 - 10 mins while refresh tokens are longlived 1 to 2 weeks.
+ ** Access tokens are short lived between 5 - 10 mins while refresh tokens are long lived 1 to 2 weeks.
- ** The idea is you use the refresh token to retrive new access tokens periodically (E.g: every 15 mins).
+ ** The idea is you use the refresh token to retrieve new access tokens periodically (E.g. every 15 mins).

  ### Verify Token:
  Usage : (POST) api/token/verify